 Provide notes or other supporting materials for the transcription stage.
 Clarify acronyms, figures, names, and other details.
 If you don’t have the text of the speech or presentation, supporting materials will increase the speed and accuracy of the transcription.

 Edit raw video before requesting a translation quote.
 Raw video often includes the downtime between takes as well as mistakes or repeated material.
 If only a portion of the video will be used, take out the obviously useless footage to reduce the cost of the translation.

 For both scripted and unscripted audio

 Review the content (either the script or the transcription) before translation to make sure it will be culturally relevant and appropriate.

-Speech-to-text technologies are improving all the time, and there may be a time when accurate subtitles can be generated without human intervention.
+Speech-to-text technologies are improving all the time.
+Someday, accurate subtitles can be generated without human intervention.
 If you’ve ever used the automatic subtitling function on YouTube, you know that day has not yet arrived for English or any other language.
 Using professional translation services ensures a quality outcome.